 Aspiring content writers of today must be aware that mediocre writing and keyword-focused content are now obsolete and frowned upon due to Google’s Panda algorithm.
 This algorithm means a movement towards more informative and concisely-written content.
 The algorithm now encourages writers to avoid producing content for the sake of keywords and visibility, and instead write articles that are substantial, well-researched, and provide value to your readers.

-Creating high-quality content that has the balance of keywords and relevant information will increase the chances of your content to be seen by Google’s algorithm and be ranked higher in search engine results.
+Creating high-quality content that has the balance of keywords and relevant information will increase the chances of your content being seen by Google’s algorithm and be ranked higher in search engine results.

 What Makes a Good Freelance Writer

-A freelance writer in a content-driven market should have the following traits in order to grow and acquire more projects:
+Freelance writers in a content-driven market should have the following traits to grow and acquire more projects:

 - Excellent Communication Skills.
 First and foremost, you must have a firm grasp of the English language (or the language you are required to use for work) and have a mastery over the most straightforward concepts like grammar, spelling, and sentence construction.